jecorrea-cloud/points_app/README.md

 ## Validations

-There are four validations to the `Transaction` model:
+There are three validations to the `Transaction` model:

 - must have a `payer` that is not null
 - must have `points` that is not null
 - must have `timestamp` that is not null
-- `points` must be greater than 0

 ## Routes